conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

   like the operating system, compiler or build configuration that will be common to several Conan packages

-* ``options`` are package-specific configuration and can be defaulted in recipes, in this case, we have the option of creating the package as a shared or static library, being static the default.
+* ``options`` are package-specific configuration and can be defaulted in recipes.
+In this case, we have the option of creating the package as a shared or static library, with static being the default.

 After that, the ``exports_sources`` attribute is set to define which sources are part of the Conan package.
 These are the sources for the library you want to package.
-In this case the sources for our "hello" library.
+In this case, the sources for our "hello" library.

 Then, several methods are declared:

-* The ``config_options()`` method (together with the ``configure()`` one) allows fine-tuning the binary configuration model, for example, in Windows, there is no ``fPIC`` option, so it can be removed.
+* The ``config_options()`` method (together with the ``configure()`` one) allows fine-tuning the binary configuration model.
+For example, on Windows, there is no ``fPIC`` option, so it can be removed.

 * The ``layout()`` method declares the locations where we expect to find the source files and destinations for the files generated during the build process.
 Example destination folders are those for the generated binaries and all the files that the Conan generators create in the ``generate()`` method.
-In this case, as our project uses CMake as the build system, we call to ``cmake_layout()``.
+In this case, as our project uses CMake as build system, we call ``cmake_layout()``.
 Calling this function will set the expected locations for a CMake project.

 * The ``generate()`` method prepares the build of the package from source.
 In this case, it could be simplified